classicist/MarkdownFootnotes/upcoming_features.md

 - Delete footnote entry if label is deleted in a range
 - Delete multiple footnote entries if multiple lables are deleted
 - May have to work by selection?
 Cant just listen for delete keypress (highlight, then press a letter to overwrite), also dont get triggered on insert/consecutize
+- Maybe just check that all fns match on_modified_async, and delete any entries/labels without a match.
+Also select an entire entry/label if the cursor is next to or in one?
+The idea is never let the [^]: thingy be modified.

 ## 1.2.0 Prevent manual footnote editing